Skyscanner/create-react-app/packages/react-scripts/migrating-from-v6-to-v7.md

 [Webpack 4 changed the behavior of import()](https://medium.com/webpack/webpack-4-import-and-commonjs-d619d626b655) to be closer in line with the specification.

-Previously, importing a CommonJS module did not require you specify the default export.
+Previously, importing a CommonJS module when [code splitting](https://webpack.js.org/guides/code-splitting/) did not require you specify the default export.
 In most cases, this is now required.
 If you see errors in your application about `... is not a function`, you likely need to update your dynamic import, e.g.:

 ```